 - Filing tax returns and providing tax advice

 - Assisting with business plans, forecasting profits and performance

 - Helping businesses that may be in financial difficulty

 - Investigating fraud (forensic accounting)

-Now, if you’re thinking of bookkeeping from home, you’ll largely be focused on the first couple of bullet-points.
-It’s worth knowing how you might wish to expand your knowledge and service-offering in the future though.
+Now, if you’re thinking of bookkeeping from home, you’ll largely be focused on the first couple of bullet points.
+It’s worth knowing how you might wish to expand your knowledge and service offering in the future though.
 This could mean upskilling and gaining vocational accountancy qualifications in other areas.
 This is far easier to do when you’re working from home.
-Both the AAT and ACCA offer distant learning suitable for those running their own business.
+Both the AAT and ACCA offer distance learning suitable for those running their own business.

 If you haven’t already done so, check out what other local accountants are offering.
 Do they focus on one or two specialist areas?
 Remember, there’s nothing wrong if you want to specialise.
 It’s always best to focus on the thing you’re most passionate about and what you excel at.